HappyPathway/ai-library-framework/autodoc/dependencies.md

 C parser in Python

-AgentRunResult(output='`pycparser` is a pure Python package that functions as a complete parser for the C language.
-It transforms C code into an Abstract Syntax Tree (AST), serving as a front-end for applications like C compilers or code analysis tools.')
+AgentRunResult(output='`pycparser` is a complete C language parser written entirely in Python, leveraging the PLY parsing library.
+Its key capability is to parse C code and generate an Abstract Syntax Tree (AST), making it useful as a front-end for C compilers or various C code analysis tools.')

 **Links:** [Website](https://pypi.org/project/pycparser/)